ferdiebergado/go-fullstack-boilerplate/README.md

 ## Linting

 This project comes with a golangci-lint config file.
 Just install golangci-lint and enable it as the default linter on your editor of choice.

+## License

+This project is distributed under the MIT License.
+See [LICENSE](https://github.com/ferdiebergado/go-fullstack-boilerplate/blob/main/LICENSE) for more details.